-The Machine Repository (optional extension) makes it easy to create and use templates.
+The Machine Repository makes it easy to create and use templates.
 Templates are used for recurring settings when connecting assets.
 They already contain all the important general information.
 Only individual information, such as IP address or serial number, must be added.
-With the MR, you can either define templates for asset connections or derive a template from an existing connection and use it to further connect assets of the same type.
+With the MR, you can either define templates for asset connections or you can derive a template from an existing connection and use this template to connect further assets of the same machine type.
 The template structure ensures a standardized connection of identical assets, thus enabling the comparison of assets of the same type.
-This further reduces the individual effort required to connect an asset, enabling the time-and resource-efficient implementation of digitization projects.
+This further reduces the individual effort required to connect an asset, enabling the time- and resource-efficient implementation of digitization projects.